Luckin Coffee

-In April 2020, the company revealed that it had inflated its 2019 sales revenue by up to US$310 million.
-It resulted in the stock price crashing and several executives being fired.
-Trading was suspended and the company was delisted from NASDAQ on 29 June 2020.
-The company filed for Chapter 15 bankruptcy in the US in February 2021.
-In December 2021, Luckin Coffee received court approval from a federal judge in Manhattan to restructure $460M worth of debt and to settle a number of class-action lawsuits over the fabricated sales figures.
+In January 2020, short-seller Carson Block and his firm Muddy Waters Research published an anonymous 89-page investigative report on Twitter, claiming that Luckin Coffee had falsified financial and operational figures; the company denied the allegations.
+In April 2020, however, Luckin revealed that it had inflated its 2019 sales revenue by up to US$310 million.
+This resulted in its stock price crashing and several executives being fired.
+Trading was suspended, and the company was delisted from NASDAQ on 29 June 2020.
+Luckin filed for Chapter 15 bankruptcy in the US in February 2021.
+In December 2021, the company received court approval from a federal judge in Manhattan to restructure $460M worth of debt and to settle a number of class-action lawsuits against it over the fabricated sales figures.
+In 2022, The Wall Street Journal reported that the company had emerged from bankruptcy after completing its financial restructuring under United States Code, and that it had replaced most of its top management, who were held accountable for the earlier fraud.

 History

 2017–2019: Founding

-Luckin Coffee was incorporated in October 2017, and by January 2018 had opened its first shops in Beijing and Shanghai.
-The company announced the completion of Series A financing to a total of US$200 million in July 2018 backed by Centurium Capital, Joy Capital and GIC.
+Luckin Coffee was incorporated in October 2017; by January 2018, the company had opened its first shops in Beijing and Shanghai, China.
+The company announced the completion of Series A financing to a total of US$200 million in July 2018 backed by Centurium Capital, Joy Capital, and GIC.

-By October 2018, the company had opened 1300 stores, surpassing the number of Costa Coffee stores to become the second-biggest coffee brand in China.
+By October 2018, the company had opened 1,300 stores, surpassing the number of Costa Coffee stores to become the second-biggest coffee brand in China.
 Luckin Coffee also signed a strategic cooperation agreement with Tencent.
 Much of Luckin's expansion was fueled by an aggressive marketing strategy which saw the company spend three times as much as it earned to feed its growth.

-In January 2019, the company announced that they planned to open 2500 new stores and surpass Starbucks to become the biggest coffee brand in China.
-Luckin also gained exposure in the US stock market, applying to the Nasdaq and starting to trade at $17 a share.
-After reaching $25.96 on the first day, the stock dropped to $16 on its second day of trading.
+In January 2019, the company announced that it planned to open 2,500 new stores and surpass Starbucks to become the biggest coffee brand in China.
+Luckin also gained a listing in the US stock market, applying to the Nasdaq and starting to trade at $17 a share.
+After reaching $25.96 a share on the first day, the stock dropped to $16 a share on its second day of trading.

 2020–2021: Accounting scandal

-In early January 2020, the company raised more capital through a share placement and a convertible bond sale, with worth totalling $821 million as it sought to expand into deploying vending machines that would serve fresh hot beverages and snacks.
-It was also offering a $400 million five-year convertible bond separately.
+In early January 2020, the company raised more capital through a share placement and a convertible bond sale, totalling $821 million as it sought to expand into deploying vending machines that would serve fresh hot beverages and snacks.
+It also offered a $400 million five-year convertible bond separately.